erthink/libmdbx/docs/_restrictions.md

   corruption, since the LCK-file is updated concurrently by multiple processes in a lock-free manner and any locking is unwise due to a large overhead.

-  The "next" version of libmdbx (\ref MithrilDB) will solve this issue.

   \note Workaround: Just make all programs using the database close it;
   the LCK-file is always reset on first open.